Azure/Spark-Operationalization-On-Azure/README.md

 ### Provision the ACR

+Sign in to the azure cli on the DSVM using the ```az login``` command.
+Open a browser on your local machine and navigate to ```https://aka.ms/devicelogin```.
+Enter the authentication code and follow the prompts.

 To provision the ACR, you must run the Azure CLI acr create command.

 The requires the following parameters:

 * name - A name that you supply for the registry.
 * resource-group - A resource group in your subscription, this can be an existing group or one that you create for the private preview.
+Note that the resource group must be in the same region as the ACR.
-* l - The region in which the acr is created.
-At this time you can only create an ACR in ....
+* l - The region in which the ACR is created.
+At this time, you can only create an ACR in eastus,southcenteralus, and westus.
 * storage-account-name - Use the storage account you selected earlier.
 * admin-enabled - Set to **true**.